rossetti/KSLBook/docs/02-Chapter2.md

 ### Continuous and Discrete Random Variables {#rvg_dists}

-The names and parameters associated with the continuous random variables are as follows:
+The names and parameters (based on common naming conventions) associated with the continuous random variables are as follows:

--   BetaRV
+-   `BetaRV(alpha1, alpha2)`
--   ChiSquaredRV
+-   `ChiSquaredRV(degreesOfFreedom)`
--   ExponentialRV
+-   `ExponentialRV(mean)`
--   GammaRV
+-   `GammaRV(shape, scale)`
--   GeneralizedBetaRV
+-   `GeneralizedBetaRV(alpha1, alpha2, min, max)`
--   JohnsonBRV
+-   `JohnsonBRV(alpha1, alpha2, min, max)`
--   LaplaceRV
+-   `LaplaceRV(mean scale)`
--   LogLogisticRV
+-   `LogLogisticRV(shape, scale)`
--   LognormalRV
+-   `LognormalRV(mean, variance)`
--   NormalRV
+-   `NormalRV(mean, variance)`
--   PearsonType5RV
+-   `PearsonType5RV(shape, scale)`
--   PearsonType6RV
+-   `PearsonType6RV(alpha1, alpha2, beta)`
--   StudentTRV
+-   `StudentTRV(degreesOfFreedom)`
--   TriangularRV
+-   `TriangularRV(min, mode, max)`
--   UniformRV
+-   `UniformRV(min, max)`
--   WeibullRV
+-   `WeibullRV(shape, scale)`

 The names of the discrete random variables are as follows:

--   BernoulliRV
+-   `BernoulliRV(probOfSuccess)`
--   BinomialRV
+-   `BinomialRV(pSucces, numTrials)`
--   ConstantRV a degenerate probability mass on a single value that cannot be changed
+-   `ConstantRV(constVal)` a degenerate probability mass on a single value that cannot be changed
--   DEmpiricalRV
+-   `DEmpiricalRV(values, cdf)` values is an array of numbers and cdf is an array representing the cumulative distribution function over the values
--   DUniformRV
+-   `DUniformRV(min, max)`
--   GeometricRV with range is 0 to infinity
+-   `GeometricRV(probOfSucces)` with range is 0 to infinity
--   NegativeBinomialRV with range is 0 to infinity.
+-   `NegativeBinomialRV(probOfSuccess, numSuccess)` with range is 0 to infinity.
 The number of failures before the $r^{th}$ success.
--   PoissonRV
+-   `PoissonRV(mean)`
--   ShiftedGeometricRVrange is 1 to infinity
+-   `ShiftedGeometricRV(probOfSucces)` range is 1 to infinity
--   VConstantRVa degenerate probability mass on a single value that can be changed
+-   `VConstantRV(constVal)` a degenerate probability mass on a single value that can be changed

-The following sections will overivew the generation algorithms and provide examples for using some of these distributions.
+All classes that represent random variables also have optional parameters to provide a stream and a name.
+If the stream is not provided, then the next stream from the default provider is allocated to the new instance of the random variable.
+Thus, all random variables are automatically constructed such that they use different underlying streams, unless the programming specifically assigns streams.
+The following sections will overview the generation algorithms and provide examples for using some of these distributions.

 ### Overview of Generation Algorithms {#rvg_algo}

 As you can see, the name of the distribution followed by the letters RV designate the class names.
 Implementations of these classes extend the `RVarable` class, which implements the `RVariableIfc` interface.
 Users simply create and instance of the class and then use it to get a sequence of values that have the named probability distribution.
-In order to implement a new random variable (i.e. some random variable that is not already implemented) you can extend the class `RVariable`.
-This provides a basic template for what is expected in the implementation.
+In order to implement a new random variable (i.e. some random variable that is not already implemented) you can extend the class `RVariable.` This provides a basic template for what is expected in the implementation.
 However, it implies that you need to implement all of the required interfaces.
-The key method to implement is the protected `generate()` method, which should return the generated random value.
+The key method to implement is the protected `generate()` method, which should return the generated random value according to some algorithm.

-In almost all cases, the KSL utilizes the inverse transform method for generating random variates.
+In almost all cases, the KSL utilizes the inverse transform algorithm for generating random variates.
 Thus, there is a one to one mapping of the underlying pseudo-random number and the resulting random variate.
 Even in the case of distributions that do not have closed form inverse cumulative distribution functions, the KSL utilizes numerical methods to approximate the function whenever feasible.
 For example, the KSL uses a rational function approximation, see Cody (1969), to implement the inverse cumulative distribution function for the standard normal distribution.
 The inversion for the gamma distribution is based on Algorithm AS 91 for inverting the chi-squared distribution and